 To prepare for this exercise, please do the following before you arrive:

 - Pick a topic that would normally be discussed in an introductory course in your discipline.
 Assume that you will have a general audience who knows very little about your subject.

 - Next, prepare a 5-minute presentation on this topic.
 You might explain a basic concept, illustrate the application of a concept, or define a problem.
-Whiteboards and overhead projectors will be available for your use.
-Classroom computers and video projectors are available in most rooms.
+Whiteboards and computers/projectors will be available for your use.

 - For more information about microteaching, please view this short video that have we produced as an introduction to the exercise.